CopernicaMarketingSoftware/Documentation/Yothalot/introduction.md

 file system, you can use traditional tools and functions to read, write and manipulate files, without needing special tools or libraries to work with files.

-GlusterFS automatically distributes files over the servers in the cluster, and (based on your GlusterFS configuration) stores copies of each file on different servers, meaning that no files are lost when a server in the cluster crashes or goes offline.
+GlusterFS automatically distributes files over the servers in the cluster, keeps track on which files are stored on which server, and (based on your GlusterFS configuration) stores copies of each file on different servers, meaning that no files are lost when a server in the cluster crashes or goes offline.
 The Yothalot job manager automatically tries to assign tasks